isw-kudos/kudos-docs/docs/boards/ww-commands.md

 ---

 ### Help with Slash Commands
-Run the `help` command as per below to get a more detailed summary of Kudos Boards' commands.
+Run the `help` command as per below to get a more detailed summary of Huddo Boards' commands.
 ```
 /boards help
 ```